Event: Hell PitLore and Overview

-Every day, if you beat the base challenge you will receive a Token of Brimstone
+Every day, if you beat the base challenge you will receive a Token of Participation

 When you enter the swirling portal in PE, you end up in a short hallway and sign your contract.
 Go over to the gate and enter the arena.
 Mobs appear in waves, with a timer indicating the time left in the round.
 Use that to gauge healing needs and using up any daily powers, etc. When a round ends, you get a brief time off while succubi dance.
 All waves are fairly similar, without major surprises.
 You do once per wave get a random power-up.
 They use your "F" key by default and are thing like a boost to speed or a boost to healing, or dealing damage around you.
-They aren't amazing.
+Some (shield and heart) are much better than others.
 When you get back to PE, be sure to turn in the quest and get your token.

-At the second tier (which you could unlock after 7 days), you gain a chance to earn an extra Token of Brimstone
+At the second tier (which you could unlock after 7 days), you gain a chance to earn an extra Token of Participation

 via an optional bonus round.
-So, with the bonus you get 2 Brimstone, without you get 1.
+So, with the bonus you get 2 Participation, without you get 1.

 Note: This second week can be much harder!
+The ground will now periodically show red circles.
+Move quickly away or they will fling you to the ground and inflict ongoing fire damage.
 The challenge seems to vary by day, and the bonus can be really hard with a lot of control if the wrong mobs show up.
 For the regular rounds, if you die you can try again, and the mobs can be easier the next time you try.
 See the tips section.

 At the third tier (which you could unlock after 14 days), you face the most difficult challenges.
-You earn more Token of Brimstone
+You earn more Token of Participation

 (for a total of 7 if you complete the final week).